CivicActions/guidebook/docs/050-how-we-work/tools/google-calendar.md

 **You can see other people's public calendars to help schedule meetings.** To view someone else's calendar, type their name in the left column under "other calendars."
 Finally, there's a link titled "Find a time" (left of what's shown in the gif, below) which shows everyone's schedules next to each other so you can easily see when there are no conflicts.

+**Keep your calendar details private when sharing outside the organization.** Occasionally you might need to share your calendar with people outside the organization, for example, a project manager on a partner project.
+Your calendar has a lot of company-confidential information, including information about projects, clients, and links to meetings where confidential information might be discussed.
+When sharing your calendar with someone outside the organization, always use the option "Show only free/busy (hide details)".

 **You can set up blocks of time that people can reserve.** Just select "Appointment slots" after you choose a window of time.

 ## Best Practices